 14 Jul · Definitely too much wine last night, but also too stubborn to take paracetamol this morning :-) Despite an insane bus schedule, I made it to Tomar!
 And even via Fátima, so that was a bonus.
 The afternoon turned out to be perfect for visiting the Convento de Cristo in Tomar, checking out restaurants & just exploring.
 Writing a new chapter is a big responsibility, but Tomar is so beautiful that it’s worth it.
 Much had changed since I was last there in 2002!

 15 Jul · Managed to check out a couple more sights for Tomar before hopping on a bus to Nazaré.
 Being Sunday, I thought I’d have to spend the night somewhere else, stay one more night in Tomar or hitchhike to the beach.
 Sunday bus schedules are that sparse.
 Somehow it all worked out… except I arrived too late in Nazaré for lunch anywhere.
 So supermarket snacks, wine, then a late dinner.
 Today was supposed to be a day off, but I had to give that up for Tomar.
 I’ll take it easier tomorrow to compensate.

 16 Jul · Leisurely explored Nazaré today… with tons of tourists!!
 It’s July, after all.
-After checking hotels, cliff-top sight in Sítio & a great lunch I can say it again… wow, do I love Portugal.
+After checking hotels, cliff-top sights in Sítio & a great lunch I can say it again… wow, do I love Portugal.
 I ate at a family-run place I discovered when I was in Nazaré a couple months ago with a tour.
 I’d left my baseball cap there, & the owner kept it for me all this time!
 So nice!
 While everyone & their grandmother was at the beach, I could watch them from my window… while I sat correcting maps.

 17 Jul · Oh, Lisboa.
 Regardless of how many tourists clog the Baixa, I’ll never grow tired of your beautiful light & breathtaking viewpoints.
 I had to get cracking since Lisbon occupies 29% of the Portugal guidebook.
 Lots to do in little time.
 It was all good until I ran into a free regional wine fair… but that’s continuing education, right?
 Even with aguardente.
 Whew.